-The National Economic Council should direct federal agencies to incorporate productivity growth into their missions.
+Congress or the president should direct key federal agencies to incorporate productivity growth into their missions.

-No economic or financial entity in the federal government-including the National Economic Council, the Council of Economic Advisers, the Commerce Department, and the Federal Reserve Board-has as an explicit part of its mission the goal of advancing productivity.
-The president should rectify this by issuing an executive order directing all such executive agencies to make productivity growth a core focus.
-As part of this order, the president should direct the Office of Management and Budget to identify 50 government programs or processes that should be overhauled technologically to deliver greater value at lower cost to taxpayers through increased productivity.
+No economic or financial entity in the federal government-including the National Economic Council, the Council of Economic Advisers, the Commerce Department, and the Federal Reserve Board-has the goal of advancing productivity as an explicit part of its mission.
+Congress or the president should rectify this by mandating that all such executive agencies to make productivity growth a core focus.
+As part of this order, the president should direct OMB to identify 50 government programs or processes that should be overhauled technologically to deliver greater value at lower cost to taxpayers through increased productivity.